monien/Flint3-Examples/README.md

 e.g. swinnerton_dyer_poly uses a different algorithm, logistic uses a monad transformer instead of a for loop ...)

-There are some basic benchmarks in some of the programs.
-In some cases multithreading is available.
+There are basic benchmarks in some of the programs.
+In some cases experimental support of multithreading is available.
 Checkout the options by typing prog -h.

 ## Installation